amal-app/amal/README.md

 #### Homebrew Installation

 If using MacOS, it's recommended to install the pre-requisites using [homebrew](https://brew.sh/).
-If you have some of the applications already installed, consider removing them in favor of the chocolatey installation or modify the command to not install it if you prefer.
+If you have some of the applications already installed, consider removing them in favor of the homebrew installation or modify the command to not install it if you prefer.

 ```
 brew install --cask docker visual-studio-code